Braves, Dodgers set for just 2nd NLCS Game 7 in 15 seasons

 The franchise has blown a 3-1 series lead just once, in 1958, when the Milwaukee Braves lost the World Series to the New York Yankees.

+“I think he’ll handle it great,” Braves manager Brian Snitker said.
+“The experience I’ve had with this kid for the last two months, he wouldn’t lead me to believe any other way.”

-But Anderson has been unflappable so far in these playoffs.
+Anderson has been unflappable so far in these playoffs.

 The young righty from upstate New York struck out nine in six scoreless innings to beat Cincinnati in the wild-card clincher, then added another 5 2/3 innings without a run while fanning eight for another win against Miami in the Division Series.